 If an emergency arises and a student cannot submit assigned work on or before the scheduled due date or cannot take an exam on the scheduled date, the student MUST give notification to the instructor NO LESS THAN 24 HOURS BEFORE the scheduled date and NO MORE THAN 48 HOURS AFTER the scheduled date.

 XIII.
 Class Attendance and Participation

-- Regular class attendance is mandatory.

-- Please be on time to class.

-- Come to class prepared.
+- Regular class in-person attendance is required. - Come to class prepared.